LBHackney-IT/API-Playbook/docs/development.md

 ---
 id: development
-title: Hackney DevOps Practices
+title: DevOps Best Practices
 ---

-** Development **
+## Development

 ** GitHub is used for version control and source code management. **

 ** When a new repository is created: **

-  Use the lbh-base-api template if creating a new API
+  1. Use the lbh-base-api template if creating a new API

-  Ensure you set the project up on CircleCI for CI/CD
+  2. Ensure you set the project up on CircleCI for CI/CD

-  By default, repositories should be kept public, unless there is a specific need and justification not to do so.
+  3. By default, repositories should be kept public, unless there is a specific need and justification not to do so.

-** <u> Branch definitions: </u> **
+## Branch Definitions

   ** GitFlow **